Features/ Special-features/ Death by Downforce | Porsche World Road Show Experience

 We ended with the Cayenne GTS on an off-road course.

 We did tilts.
 Climbs.
 Descents.
 Side leans.
 And the Cayenne, God bless it, just strolled through the whole thing like it was wearing Timberlands.
-As slow as possible, as fast as necessary, that's what our Porsche instructor kept saying, like it was a haiku for speed.
+“As slow as possible, as fast as necessary”, that’s what our Porsche instructor kept saying, like it was a haiku for speed.
 And the more I drove, the more it made sense.

 At the end of the day, after hours of laps, cones, launches, and off-road tricks, I came away with one very clear, very expensive conclusion:

 By the end of it, after a full day of launches, slides, slaloms, full-chat laps, and unexpected off-road antics, something clicked.
-Across the electric ones, the winged monsters, the roofless screamers, the hybrids and the quietly brilliant base models, there wasn't a single moment where the car felt out of sorts.
+Across the electric ones, the winged monsters, the softtop screamer, the hybrids and the quietly brilliant base models, there wasn’t a single moment where the car felt out of sorts.
 Not one.
 Some were heavier.
 Some needed more commitment.
 Some wanted finesse.
-But none ever felt like they didn't belong.
+But none ever felt like they didn’t belong.
 None handled badly.

-You could drive a different Porsche every day of the week, and they'd all feel different—but they'd all speak the same language.
-They'd all tell you where the weight was, what the tyres were doing, what the throttle wanted from you next.
-That's the throughline.
-That's the thread.
-That's what makes them all Porsches.
+You could drive a different Porsche every day of the week, and they’d all feel different, but they'd all speak the same language.
+They’d all tell you where the weight was, what the tyres were doing, what the throttle wanted from you next.
+That’s the throughline.
+That’s the thread.
+That’s what makes them all Porsches.

-It's almost annoying, honestly.
-Now, if you'll excuse me, I'm off to check my credit score.
+Not one bad-handling car in the whole lineup.
+Just different shades of excellent.
+It’s almost annoying, honestly.
+Now, if you’ll excuse me, I’m off to check my credit score.
 And maybe sell a kidney.

-TopGear Magazine May 2025
+TopGear Magazine June 2025